 Guidance: Get help.
 Invite an objective outsider to monitor group conversations, challenge assumptions, and identify potential process pitfalls.
 This simple step is often ignored, yet it is low-cost and can potentially keep you and your team from stepping off a decision cliff.

 Beware the Tendency to Reverse Decisions Too Easily

 While adjusting a decision based on lessons learned or the availability of new and compelling evidence is appropriate, too many managers fall victim to self-doubt or the continued lobbying efforts of others.
 Change course too frequently, and the stress and frustration on your team will rise.

 Guidance: Use a decision journal and capture in long-form, the issue, the frame(s), the assumptions, the expectations, and the time-frame for evaluating results.
 Have the individuals involved in the decision-making process sign the log!
 It is amazing how firm a decision becomes when you have to sign a document indicating that you agree with the decision.
 And of course, make certain that there is a change-management process in place if events truly necessitate a course adjustment.

 Approach strengthening your decision-making capabilities like you would your fitness program by evaluating progress and outcomes and adjusting your future behaviors accordingly.

 Guidance: Keep a personal decision-journal in addition to the group journal suggested above.
 Make it a practice to regularly return to this journal and compare outcomes versus expectations.
 If they differ materially, re-examine your assumptions.
 Look for flaws in your thinking or problems with data.
 Take the time to reflect on lessons learned.
 Jot down how you will improve the process the next time you face a similar decision.

-We live and work in a world of projects and teams, and effective managers invest time in helping their teams learn to effectively navigate the sticky decision-related issues they encounter.
+We live and work in a world of projects and teams, and effective managers invest time in helping their teams learn to navigate the sticky decision-related issues they encounter effectively.

 The Bottom-Line for Now: